-May 2023
+May 2025

-Authorship: Risk Assurance and Safety Lead - HNY ICB
+Risk Assurance and Safety Lead - HNY ICB

-Committee Approved: HNY Integrated Care Board
+HNY Integrated Care Board

-Approved date: 10 May 2023
+May 2025

-Equality Impact Assessment: 02/02/2023
+02/02/2023

-Target Audience: ICB and its Committees and Sub-Committees, ICB
+ICB and its Committees and Sub-Committees, ICB

-Staff, agency and temporary staff and third parties
+Staff, agency, and temporary staff and third parties

 under contract

-Policy Number: ICB 44
+ICB44

-Version Number: 0.05
+0.06

 The on-line version is the only version that is maintained.
 Any printed copies should, therefore, be viewed as 'uncontrolled' and as such may not necessarily contain the latest updates and amendments.